microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 The goal of this proposal is to have a solution that meets the following requirements:

 * Removes the need for having to manually or automatically generate offsets to load structured data with BufferDeviceAddress.
-* Get equivalent tooling functionality as is provided by the buffer reference feature in GLSL.
+* Enables equivalent tooling functionality as is provided by the buffer reference feature in GLSL.
 Namely, tools like RenderDoc are able to introspect the type information such that its buffer inspection and shader debugger are able to properly understand and represent the type of the data.
 * Make it possible through SPIR-V reflection to determine which members of a struct accessed by BufferDeviceAddress are statically referenced and at what offset.
 This is already possible for other data like cbuffers in order for shader tooling to be able to identify which elements are used and where to put them.

 ## Proposed solution